madhead341/encodex/README.md

 # Encodex

-Encodex is a Python package for string encoding, obfuscation, and encryption.
-It provides a custom **Base95** encoding method, designed to help with basic obfuscation and encryption tasks.
+Encodex is a Python package for string encoding/encryption.
+It provides a custom **Base95** encoding method, designed to help with basic obfuscation or encryption tasks.

 ## Features:
 - **Base95 encoding** for string obfuscation.